akshitgrover/box-exec/README.md

 ## What Is Box-Execute?

-Box execute is an npm package to compile/run codes (c,cpp,pyhton) in a virtualized environment, Here virtualized environment used is a docker container.
+Box execute is an npm package to compile/run codes (c,cpp,python) in a virtualized environment, Here virtualized environment used is a docker container.
 This packages is built to ease the task of running a code against test cases as done by websites used to practice algorithmic coding.

 ## Using Box-Execute